Best rates to call abroad

 Are you calling from a public telephone cabin?
 The national operator who owns these cabins can block this function in order to force you to redial again and to pay the surcharge one more time.
 Try using another cabin.

 Can I use my FLASH card from any country?

 The FLASH card can only be used from Switzerland or Luxemburg .

 Can I send SMS with my FLASH card?

 No it is not possible.

 What are the price categories of the FLASH cards?

 In Switzerland FLASH is sold as a ticket or card for the price of 10 CHF, 20 CHF and 30 CHF.
 In Luxemburg FLASH is sold as a ticket or card for the price of 5 EUR or 10 EUR.

 Can I buy theFLASH card on the internet?

-No, the FLASH card can be purchased in all kiosks, newsagents, petrol stations , train stations and all post offices.
+No, the FLASH card can be purchased in all kiosks, newsagents, petrol stations and train stations.
 To find the nearest point of sales, please consult our point of sales list.